Álvaro Ulcué Chocué: Priesthood

 Ulcué was ordained as a priest on July 10, 1973 in Popayán.
 He celebrated his first Mass in Pueblo Nuevo, at the side of his Paez people, an event that got the attention of the time, because it was the first time that an indigenous man became a Catholic priest in Colombia.
 In the occasion he said: "In the Seminar we began 62 and now we reached only three: Tomás Mina a black, Joel Ortiz, a farmer and me, an indigenous.
 This is the fulfillment of the prophecy that God chooses the humble to confuse the powerful."

-But his ministry would not be easy: sensible to the suffering of his own people, especially with the problem of lost of ancestral lands before landowners, he became an object of persecution.
+But his ministry would not be easy: sensible to the suffering of his own people, especially with the problem of loss of ancestral lands before landowners, he became an object of persecution.
 He received several threats, especially during the 1980s.
 First it was his own family that was object of violence: in unclear events his own sister, Gloria, an uncle, Serafín and other Paez persons, were murdered.
 His own father was wounded in events where the Colombian Police was involved.
 After the funeral of his sister and uncle, soldiers searched at his house.

 At the end of 1982 the indigenous communities denounced the threats against Fr.
 Ulcué, stating that the landowners had put a price to his head.
 He was not intimidated and he did a travel in 1983 to visit other indigenous communities in Colombia and Ecuador, including Afro-Colombians, also victims of discrimination and abuse.